Biden trade czar Tai eagerly awaited in Washington and Brussels

 One European official said Brussels was waiting to see how Tai will implement Biden's pledge to rebuild ties with allies.

 "We hope to start seeing the first signs of how she will make this happen.
-And of course: putting disputes to bed ASAP," the official said, referring to tariffs on steel and aluminum, and aircraft, and digital services taxes that Trump put in place or threatened.
+And of course: putting disputes to bed ASAP," the official said.

+Tai has a long list of disputes to resolve over Trump's tariffs on steel and aluminum, aircraft and wine, and threatened duties over digital services taxes. [nL1N2IX30F]

 "Her job ... will be to reassure the senators she’s going to be tough on the other countries that are taking advantage of us," said William Reinsch, a trade expert at the Center for Strategic and International Studies in Washington.
 "She will be expected to take a hard line on China," he said.